 Upton House Garden

 The Cotswold Hills, lying between Birmingham to the North and Oxford to the South, are renowned for their picturesque honey coloured stone-built villages.
-Here are some world-class gardens commemorated in the names of famous flower and fruit cultivars such as Blenheim Palace, Hidcote Manor and Kiftsgate Court.
+Here we visit some world-class English gardens commemorated in the names of famous flower and fruit cultivars such as Blenheim Palace, Hidcote Manor and Kiftsgate Court.
 There are also the homes of famous gardeners like Beatrix Havergal at Waterperry who ran one of the first horticultural colleges for women.

-The tour starts and finishes in Bath and stays at The Cross in a quaint old village near Wells.
+This guided garden tour starts and finishes in Bath and stays at The Cross in a quaint old village near Wells.
 Bath is easily accessible by fast trains from London Paddington to Bath Spa station.

 The tour will begin with coffee in the elegant Georgian Spa pump room followed by a visit to the Roman Baths… Read more